 Comparison: The Black vs Titanium editions of the v2

-In June 2013 Tamiya released their TRF 101 kit which takes over from the F104 v2 as their top end F1 kit.
+In June 2013 Tamiya released their TRF series (starting with the TRF 101) which takes over from the F104 v2 as their top end F1 kit.
 The F104 v2 remains a proven and very reliable chassis.

 |7 Jul 2013||SERCCC Melbourne||Australia||Carpet||Rubber

 |22 Jun 2013||TFTR Melbourne||Australia||Asphalt||Rubber

 |Nov 2012||TQ Raceway||USA||Carpet||Rubber||Fred Medel||Download|